frieger/visitext/readme.md

 ####  Configuring an Eclipse builder ####
 1. In order to configure an Eclipse builder, right click on a project and select "Properties."
 2. In "Builders," click on "New..." and select "Program."
-3. In the "Main" tab, put the model parser and builder (`MutantCompiler`) in "Location."
+3. In the "Main" tab, put the compiler (`MutantCompiler`) in "Location."
 Many platforms (including Windows), however, will disallow anything but an executable here.
 To this end, we provide a batch script that will call `java -jar PATH_TO_MUTANTCOMPILER/mutantcompiler.jar`.
 If you are on Windows, copy `mutantcompiler.bat` and `mutantcompiler.jar` from the `MutantExample/compiler` directory to some arbitrary directory on your hard drive and enter the location of the copied `mutantcompiler.bat` file into "Location."
 If you are on other platforms, you might have to write a very short script that calls java -jar yourself.
 3. In "Arguments", enter the location of your Java source files (and optionally, the location of your meta-models).
 If you are using Eclipse, a convenient shortcut is `${build_project}` for the current project. *Note:* The example project uses `${build_project} ${build_project}/model`.
 4. In the "Refresh" tab, you might want to select "Refresh resources upon completion."
 5. The MUTANT builder should now run when you build the project.
 It is not optimized, so it might take a short while and produce a lot of debug output, which can be ignored.